ws-garcia/VBA-CSV-interface/docs/index.md

 # Introductory things
 {: .fs-9 }

 VBA CSV interface is the most complete, and open source, CSV/TSV VBA parser library nowadays.
 The library is RFC-4180 compliant and enables users to manipulate CSV content at the highest speed.
-All the modules were developed to accomplish the data exchange with the task with the greatest performance and to grant an easy use.
+All the modules were developed to accomplish the data exchange task with the greatest performance and to grant an easy use.
 {: .fs-6 .fw-300 }

 ## Advantages